NathanSiemers/FauxFlow/README.md

 The loader should return a single data frame of combined rna-seq and clinical information (genes and clinical categories in columns).
 There's almost always some tweaking to do.

-* Finally: set TESTING to FALSE in global.R, this will source your new Data/defaults.R instead of defaults.template.R